jasonbot/weblog/content/weblog/babys-first-rag.md

 # Cleaning Up the Data

-At this point I have the raw HTML, and I want to extract just the parts that are interesting into a JSON file I can import into SQLite for later manipulation.
+At this point I have the page's computed HTML, and I want to extract just the parts that are interesting.
+Let's put them into a JSON file I use for later manipulation and maybe insert into SQLite.

 ## Install Unstructured